2010 UST Growling Tigers basketball team: Preseason tournaments

 In October 2009, speculations that head coach Pido Jarencio had been fired began to surface.
 This was related to the past unsuccessful seasons that followed their 2006 championship.
 Manila Bulletin had written an article about it on October 5, but the school's Institute of Physical Education and Athletics officials, namely Director Fr.
 Ermito de Sagon and Assistant Director Mrs. Felicitas Francisco were quick to dismiss them as rumors.
 Jarencio's live contract will expire in March 2010 and from then officials will make an assessment of his tenure.
 The coach himself dismissed the rumor during an interview in July.
 He had confirmed receiving offers from the NU Bulldogs, but also said that he "never thought of leaving UST unless they didn't want him there anymore."

 Jarencio's contract was extended to December 2010.

 According to Jarencio, "UST did not join the major preseason games for fear that it would affect the morale of the players."
 Another reason for skipping the summer tournaments, was the problems that they encountered in recruiting players.
 UST Tiger Cubs standouts Neypes and Labing-isa have decided to play for National University after graduation and are currently undergoing residency.
 Neypes was actually included in the Bulldogs' roster when they competed in the 2010 Filoil Preseason Cup.

 UAAP games

-Elimination games were played in a double round-robin format.
-All games were aired on Studio 23 and Balls.
+Elimination games were played in a double round-robin format and all of UST's games were aired on Studio 23 and Balls.